Last updated on January 2nd, 2023 at 12:13 pm

 - 0-10% Digital Quick Incline Control

 - Audio Auxiliary Port With Dual 2″ Speakers

 - 300 lbs Weight Capacity

 Best walking treadmill

 Okay, so you’re not going to run, and you’re not going to jog.
-You don’t need incline or anything that goes fast.
-You just need something you can walk on daily when you can’t make it outside.
+You don’t need an incline or anything that goes fast.
+You just need something you can use to walk on days when you can’t make it outside.